Walking Dandruff Mite Infestation in Dogs (Cheyletiellosis)

 The main symptoms of cheyletiellosis in dogs are itching and significant scaling.
 These scales are often large and whitish and can accumulate on the dog’s back.
 The itching can vary from mild to extreme and often causes the dog to scratch or bite, which causes additional skin irritation.

-Another characteristic symptom is the so-called “walking dandruff”, in which the scales and mites appear to be moving on the dog’s coat.
-This is due to the movement of the mites as they move through the animal’s coat.
+Another characteristic symptom is so-called “walking dandruff,” where the scales and mites appear to be moving on the dog’s fur.
+This is due to the movement of the mites as they travel through the animal’s coat.

-In some cases, hair loss and redness of the skin may occur, especially in severely affected areas.
-Secondary bacterial infections can occur if the skin is damaged by scratching.
+In some cases, Hair loss and skin redness can occur, primarily in heavily affected areas.
+Secondary bacterial infections can occur if the skin is damaged by Scratching.

 Diagnosis